european-summer-of-code/esoc2025/README.md

 ### Projects

-* 2025 projects are released in three batches: March 27, April 10, and April 28.
+* 2025 projects are released  one a rolling basis.
 * projects have their own timelines and may come with their own terms of conditions
 * project specifics are listed in the project card, in the [list of released projects below](https://github.com/european-summer-of-code/esoc2025#2025-project-list)